Mar 15, 2018

 At the top right-side of the page, you can see an option to sort the StyleBooks.
 There are three options - all, public, or private StyleBooks.
 Click one of the options.

 You can also search for a particular StyleBook by clicking the search icon.
 The three search options available are name, namespace, and version.
-The search operation is not case-sensitive.
+The search operation is not case-sensitive and matches any sub-string in that field.

 An important and powerful feature of StyleBooks is that they can be used as building blocks for other StyleBooks.
 You can import a StyleBook into another StyleBook.
 An imported Stylebook is declared as a type and is used by components or parameters of the second StyleBook.